Job Configuration - Overview

 - Manually: Triggered by an admin user from the DJUST back office (Data Hub section).

 - Scheduled: Automatically run at regular intervals using cron-based scheduling (e.g., every 30 min, daily).
+All scheduled times are expressed in UTC.

 - Event-driven (for exports): Triggered when an event occurs — typically a status change on an object like an Order.